 Another option is to move back “home.”
 Some choose to be surrounded by friends and family in a familiar environment.
 With a spouse halfway around the world, the comforts of home might be exactly what you need.

 Others might choose to move ahead to the next duty station if you know where you are headed.
 This option allows you and the kids to get settled while your service member is away.
 The one downside is that the powers that be may change your spouse’s orders and you end up moving unnecessarily.
 This happened to a friend of mine.
 She left Duty Station A and moved to Duty Station B while her husband deployed.
 Not only did she spend the year away from him, but she was starting over in a new area.
 At the end of the year, his orders were changed, and the entire family ended up back at Duty Station A!

 As for how Basic Allowance for Housing or BAH is calculated, it can get tricky.
 If a family is not allowed to accompany their service member because of the location of the tour, the BAH the family receives is based on their location which could be their current duty station, the follow-on duty station or their hometown if they choose to go home.

 If a move home is not authorized for an assignment, the BAH would be based on the duty station where the service member is stationed, no matter where the family lives.

 No Right or Wrong

 Do your homework and ask questions to find out what your situation warrants.

-Want real information on your next duty station from real Mil-fams just like yours?
-Click below to join our community and read and submit reviews on moving companies, on-base housing, neighborhoods, and more!
+Want real information on your next duty station from real Mil-families just like yours?
+Join our community and read and submit reviews on moving companies, on-base housing, neighborhoods, and more!